dongwhi-ai/FLASCHE/README.md

 - **FPGA core learning time:** 6.9 ms for 1,500 training images
 - **FPGA core inference time:** 7.5 µs/image at 50 MHz

+> **Note**
+> The software configuration in this public repository is designed to follow the manuscript setting as closely as possible.
+However, for practical CPU-based execution, the public code uses a batch size of 1, which may introduce minor differences from the original experimental setting and from the exact reported software accuracy.
 ---

 ## Repository Organization